jessicalin362/rails-bootstrap-boilerplate/README.md

 * Change session cookie name in: `config/initializers/session_store.rb`
 * Change cookie signiture secret keys in: `config/secrets.yml`
     * Run `rake secret` to generate new keys
+* Once you have cloned the repo, run `bundle install` within the repo directory